MicrosoftDocs/bi-shared-docs/amo/programming-amo-complementary-classes-and-methods.md

  Creating a server trace requires four steps:

 1. Create the server trace object and populate basic common attributes.

      LogFileSize defines the maximum size of the trace file and is defined in MegaBytes; LogFileRollOver enables the logfile to start on a different file if LogFileSize limit is reached, when enabled the file name is appended with a sequence namber; AutoRestart enables the trace to start again if the Service is restarted.

 2. Create the events and the corresponding data columns.

 3. Start and stop the trace as needed.

      Even after the trace has been stopped, the trace exists in the server and should start again if the trace was defined as AutoRestart=**true**.

 4. Drop the trace when no longer needed.

  In the following sample, if the trace already exists, it is dropped and then recreated.
-Trace files are saved in the Log folder of [!INCLUDE[ssASnoversion](../../../includes/ssasnoversion-md.md)] data folders.
+Trace files are saved in the Log folder of Analysis Services data folders.

 ```
 static public void TestServerTraces(Server svr)